 What issues or topics relevant to Ageing would you like to discuss with others?
 If you have an idea for a topic and some interest in either facilitating or joining a short-term Special Interest Group (SIG), please send an e-mail to Jan Hively at email@example.com.

-SIforAGE, European Commission, 2016.
-The “Social Innovation on Active and Healthy Ageing for Sustainable Economic Growth” project engaged multi-sector users and stakeholders in mutual investigation of current and emerging social needs and expectations in an ageing society.
-The purpose has been to explore how the EU can improve its future research and economic performance by co-designing new technologies, products and services in line with the needs and values of users in an aging society.
-The goal is a society that encourages the active participation of all generations.
-3/17
+SIforAGE, European Commission.
+The “Social Innovation on Active and Healthy Ageing for Sustainable Economic Growth” project initiated in 2015 has engaged multi-sector users and stakeholders in mutual investigation of current and emerging social needs and expectations in an ageing society.
+The purpose was to explore how the EU can improve its future research and economic performance by co-designing new technologies, products and services in line with the needs and values of users in an aging society that encourages the active participation of all generations.

 The FrameWorks Institute Toolkits.
 The way society currently thinks about aging creates obstacles to productive practices and policies.
 How can the field of ageing help build a better understanding of ageing, ageism, and what it will take to create a more age-integrated society?
 To answer this question, a group of leading national aging organizations and funders in the USA commissioned the FrameWorks Institute to conduct an empirical investigation into the communications aspects of aging issues.
 In Gaining Momentum: A Communications Toolkit (2017), you will find this original research as well as a variety of materials to help you apply it.
 This collection of research and resources equips advocates in the aging services sector to change perceptions about what it means for the society to get older.
 9/17